Working together with the community

-We want to ensure that our proposals reflect local ambitions and are responsive to the needs of the community.
-To achieve this, we want to ensure an open dialogue with stakeholders and local groups of people.
+We want our proposals to reflect local ambitions creating a new neighbourhood responsive to the varied needs of Belgravia both today and in the future.
+To achieve this, we have committed to an open dialogue with local residents, stakeholders and groups.

 To date, we have hosted two public events, one in April and another in June, in which we consulted the community on their priorities for the area and its future, as well as what they wanted to see come forward as part of the development.